Ded-Goit/goit-js-hw-12/README.md

-# 🎴Image Search via Pixabay API
+# 🎴Image Search via Pixabay API[code refactoring](https://github.com/Ded-Goit/goit-js-hw-11)

 This project allows users to search for images using [Pixabay API.](https://pixabay.com/api/docs/).
 Results are displayed as a